-The Injury and Mortality Reporting System is a repository for data on dead or injured birds and bats.
+The Injury and Mortality Reporting (IMR) system is a repository for data on dead or injured birds and bats.
 It was created to inform the management of the US Fish & Wildlife Service's trust resources in the face of an expanding human population, the infrastructure to support it, and the consequential impact on our nation’s birds and bats.
 This database centralizes and standardizes the collection of information regarding sources and locations of mortality and injury.
 Over time, these data will become increasingly useful to assess relative levels of observed mortality from various impact sources.
-The Injury and Mortality Reporting System is located within the Service's Environmental Conservation Online System (ECOS), which contains tools designed to assist both the public and private sectors in conserving our nation’s natural heritage.
-The Injury and Mortality Reporting System is currently useable by Service staff.
-By early 2017 it is expected to be useable by some external users, including partners and permittees.
-For more details about the Injury and Mortality Reporting System, you may reference the IMR Information Sheet (1.1MB).
+The IMR system is located within the Service's Environmental Conservation Online System (ECOS), which contains tools designed to assist both the public and private sectors in conserving our nation’s natural heritage.
+The IMR system has been used by Service staff for over a year now, and is also now useable by some external users, including partners and permittees.
+For more details about IMR, you may reference the IMR Information Sheet (1.6MB).

 Notice to Migratory Bird Permit holders and Utilities formerly reporting to the Bird Fatality/Injury Reporting Program (or BIMRS):

 - If you are a company who has previously reported injury and mortality data to the US Fish & Wildlife Service via the Bird Fatality/ Injury Reporting Program (also known as BIMRS) (you may or may not have a migratory bird permit with us): That system is no longer active, and users previously registered with that system are being transitioned to IMR.
 Please contact Meghan_Sadlowski@fws.gov directly to request an IMR account and get transitioned from the old system.